Smoking is bad for us. And it’s bad for the people around us. The only people that have ever debated that – are smokers themselves.

 Without taking a second minute to think, you light up a cigarette.
 You’d offer him one but he’d only look at you with a blank stare, so you just take the first drag of yours and continue on the conversation.
 Smoke begins to waft in his direction, but he doesn’t complain.
 In fact, he seems to move closer to you, intent on hearing the end of your story.
 After you finish your smoke, you throw your cigarette butt on the ground, stamp it out, and walk away – without a second thought, with your best mate walking beside you.

 Sometimes when we smoke (I’ve been there myself in the past, and I’m often around others who still smoke today), we are so used to the habit ourselves that we don’t consider the harm lighting up can do to others.
 And when we talk about your best mate, you are probably more likely to consider them if they are sitting right beside – and they look the same; but what about your pets?
 What about your pet dog, who follows you around so diligently, who listens to your stories and never complains?
+Have you ever considered to remove the bad effects of smoking?

 Have you ever considered what harm your smoking could be doing to him?
 Or your cat, your hamster, your rabbit, your pet tiger (maybe not a tiger, but you get the picture).